allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         James received the letter from his brother and was surprised to know that he is at-home again.
 Hope this will find all well, as it leaves us at present.
 Will write later.
 Love to all, Ethel.

         This animal was shot near Camas by the driver of the machine a short time ago.
-    - id: 596a
-      postmark: |-
-        Mr Ed Kimmel

-        Falls City, Nebr.

-        1913

-        Edenburg Nov 21-13
-      mainText: |-
-        Bro, Ed.
-We landed here this morning with 175 people mostly from Nebr.
-Huettney says is the grandest country in the world.
-We leave tomorrow for Brownville and Mexico to see a bull fight.
-I saw W Sailors, Scott Stuny this trip is worth 100% to any one.
-Bro Al.
-    - id: 653a
-      postmark: |-
-        Miss Irma Ross

-        7156 Kedron Ave

-        Pittsburg, Penn 1913
-      mainText: |-
-        Dear Irma, we are all back from hunting. this is the game we kill. what do you know about that. don't you think that fine. we are all well. hope you all the same.

-        we sent a box it will be their Wednesday 26th write soon Noah
     - id: 867a
       postmark: |-
         Mr Clark Hornstein